Ferskys/EXAM_42_RANK_02/README.md

 Exam Login Details

-one Login With The Following:

     login -> exam
     password -> exam

-    two In ITerm:

     Type examshell in terminal

-    three Your 42 Intra Account:
+    Your 42 Intra Account:

-    login -> your 42 intra username (eg. prossi) pasword -> your password
+    login -> your 42 intra username
+    pasword -> your password

-    four Your 42 Intra Photo:
+    Your 42 Intra Photo:

     Allow photo check

-    five Access Rendu:
+    Access Rendu:

     Type 'y' or 'yes'

-six In the Exam Shell, You Have Only The Following 3 Commands:
+In the Exam Shell, You Have Only The Following 3 Commands:

     - status - check the time and other things
     - grademe - checking pushed exercise (moulinet)
     - finish - closing examshell and finish exam

-seven Open a new iTerm or VSCode:
+Open a new iTerm or VSCode:

     - You can find your exam subject in the directory subject
     - Then you can see directory Rendu.
 It is your repository.